openhab/openhab-addons/bundles/org.openhab.binding.remoteopenhab/README.md

 The channel ID of the created channel corresponds to the name of the item on the remote server.
 For example, if your remote item is named `MyDate`, the channel UID of the channel created by the binding will be `remoteopenhab:server:xxx:MyDate`.

+On the `thing` thing, you will not find all channels from your remote thing.
+Only trigger channels from your remote thing will be created.
-On the `thing` thing, if the `buildTriggerChannels` parameter is set to true, a channel is created automatically for each trigger channel defined in the remote thing.
+**All state channels from your remote thing will be ignored** (use the `server` thing to link a local item to a remote (item). if the `buildTriggerChannels` parameter is set to true, a channel is created automatically for each trigger channel defined in the remote thing.
 For example, if your remote thing provides a trigger channel with this UID `astro:sun:local:night#event`, the channel UID of the channel created by the binding will be `remoteopenhab:thing:xxx:astro_sun_local_night_event`.

 ## Limitations